silnrsi/font-scheherazade/README.md

 ### Project status [![Build Status](http://build.palaso.org/app/rest/builds/buildType:Fonts_ScheherazadeNew/statusIcon)](http://build.palaso.org/viewType.html?buildTypeId=Fonts_ScheherazadeNew&guest=1)

+**NOTE: This is a development font.
+It is not yet ready for wider use or distribution to end-users.**
+Font sources are published in a public repository and a smith open workflow is used for building, testing and releasing.
+You can contribute and report issues but please don't use this in production yet.

 ## Copyright and License
 For copyright and licensing information - including any Reserved Font Names - see [OFL.txt](OFL.txt).